nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

-The game was so large it used *four* floppy sides, and much swapping of disks was required, with the game halting to demand a swap of disks whenever your character entered a town, or left a town, or entered a dungeon, or died in a dungeon.
+The game was so large it used *four* floppy sides, and much swapping of disks was required, with the game halting to demand a swap of disks whenever your character entered a town, or left a town, or entered a dungeon, or inevitably died in a dungeon.

 You had to collect clues by talking to non-player characters in each of the 16 castles, towns and villages scattered across the land.
-Often a clue would just be a hint about where to find some item, or who to ask for further information, or perhaps the ingredients for a spell.
+Often a clue would just be a hint about where to find some item, or who to ask for further information, or perhaps the ingredients for a useful spell.
-Some of these characters would be willing to join you in your quest, if you've acted virtuously enough, so you could build up a small party of adventurers, very handy in battle.
+Some of these characters would be willing to join you in your quest, if you've acted virtuously enough and build up enough experience, so you could build up a small party of adventurers, very handy in battle.

-Of course, if things are going badly you can just choose not to save, and reset the whole machine instead.
-Software was simpler back then.
+Of course, if things are going badly you can just choose not to save, and reset the whole machine.
+Software was a lot simpler back then.

 The game was supposed to come with various materials and an ingenious piece of copy protection: an instruction book and a cloth map.